TobikoData/sqlmesh/docs/reference/cli.md

 ```
 Usage: sqlmesh fetchdf [OPTIONS] SQL

-  Runs a sql query and displays the results.
+  Run a SQL query and displays the results.

 Options:
   --help  Show this message and exit.